skip navigation

 Referees.
 There will be two referees officiating each game.
 Each host community will secure the best referees possible.
 The ideal official is mature, certified and experienced.
 Part of being mature includes having cordial interaction with the players and a non-confrontational approach relative to coaches (take command, but no "my way or the highway" attitudes).
 At the League Championship Tournaments, all referees must be certified, as well as mature and experienced.
 While WIAA-certified (or the Minnesota equivalent) referees are always preferred in regular (non-LCT) meets as well, it is understood that some communities will not be able to produce two such referees for each game in a regular meet.
 Where sufficient certified referees are not available, host communities will, to the greatest extent possible, secure adults with prior referee and/or coaching experience.
 Host communities must balance their two-person crews.
 If experienced, mature, certified officials are scarce, do not have two work together, but rather pair each with a less experienced referee.
 Under no circumstances are two inexperienced, non-certified referees allowed to work a game together.
 Referees must wear striped shirts or striped vests.
 Referees are allowed to wear shorts, but are not allowed to wear baseball caps or other headwear.
 Coaches can insist that such headgear be removed before a game proceeds by talking to the meet director.

-Host communities which are the subject of repeat (more than one) complaints about referees that don't meet the standards outlined in this paragraph, will receive a warning.
+Host communities that are the subject of repeat (more than one) complaints about referees that don't meet the standards outlined in this paragraph, will receive a warning.
 Continued violation of this section of the Rules will result in future restrictions in the ability to host meets.

 All referees must read Attachment #6 to these Rules, entitled "Summary of Rules for Referees Officiating Great Northwest Basketball League Meets."
 This summary cross-references specific paragraphs of the full Rules that the referees may need to consult for more detailed information.
 A copy of Attachment #6 should be provided to each referee well in advance of each meet, but a copy should also be available at the scorer's table as a reference tool on game day.
 They should also be given the full text of Sections C and D of the Rules so they can read in more detail about those issues mentioned in Attachment #6 on which they may want clarification.

 Admission.
-Each host community is allowed to charge admission for entrance to each meet, but is not required to do so.
+Each host community is allowed to charge admission to each meet, but is not required to do so.
 If a host community decides to charge an admission fee, these are the options:

-Admission cannot be more than $6 for an adult and $2 for a student (high school or under).
-There is one exception to this.
+• Admission cannot be more than $6 for an adult and $2 for a student (high school or under).
+There is one exception to this,

-If the host community uses ALL ("all" means every referee for the entire meet, not most, some or a majority) "mature, experienced, certified" officials, it is allowed to charge up to $8 for an adult and $3 for a student.
+• If the host community uses ALL ("all" means every referee for the entire meet, not most, some or a majority) "mature, experienced, certified" officials, it is allowed to charge up to $8 for an adult and $3 for a student.

-At the League Championship Tournament, hosts are allowed to charge $12 per adult for a two-day pass, $8 per adult for a one-day pass and $3 per student for a two-day pass.
+• At the League Championship Tournament, hosts are allowed to charge $12 per adult for a two-day pass, $8 per adult for a one-day pass and $3 per student for a two-day pass.

 All proceeds from admissions at a given meet are retained by the host community.